ionic-team/stencil-site/versioned_docs/version-v4.12/components/api.md

 ## Other

+The following primitives can be imported from the `@stencil/core` package and used within the lifecycle of a component:

 - [**Host**](./host-element.md): Host is a functional component that can be used at the root of the render function to set attributes and event listeners to the host element itself.
+Refer to the [Host Element](./host-element.md) page for usage info.

 - [**h()**](./templating-and-jsx.md): It's used within the `render()` to turn the JSX into Virtual DOM elements.